 What is the Bremen Freimarkt?

-To understand why the Freimarkt has such an important history, we need to start with a history lesson.
+We should to start with a history lesson to understand why the Freimarkt has such a significant history.
 (Don’t worry, it will be short).

-In the Middle Ages, Village and Town Markets were fairly well controlled by royalty and local Guilds.
-They would happen on specific days, and only those in the area could sell at the Markets, unless they had special permission.
-A FREI Markt (or Free Market) meant that people from all over could come and sell at the market.
+In the Middle Ages, royalty and local Guilds controlled Village and Town Markets.
+They took place on specific days, and only those in the area could sell at the Markets unless they had special permission.
+A FREI Markt (or Free Market) meant that anyone could come and sell at the Market.

-This is big deal!
+This was big deal!
 There was serious money to be made in trade.
-And if you were a leather worker or craftsman who didn’t belong to the local Guild.. you were out of luck.
+And if you were a leather worker or craftsman who didn’t belong to the local Guild, you were out of luck.
 In Germany, everything was strictly controlled.
-People couldn’t just move or sell things when they wanted to (and this is way before internet commerce).
+People couldn’t just move or sell things when they wanted to.

-In 1035 Conrad II officially granted the city of Bremen the right to hold a Free Market or Freimarkt twice a year… Once starting on October 16, and the second during the week before Pfingsten (in English, Pentecost, which happens 5 weeks after Easter) to be held in the Marktplatz in front of the Bremen Cathedral.
-(Over time, the Pfingsten Markt faded away, but the October market remained.)
+In 1035 Conrad II officially granted the city of Bremen the right to hold a Free Market or Freimarkt twice a year, once starting on October 16 and the second during the week before Pfingsten (in English, Pentecost, which happens 5 weeks after Easter).
+The Market would take place in the Marktplatz in front of the Bremen Cathedral.
+(The Pfingsten Markt faded away over the years, but the October market remained.)

-Think about it… for the first time, locals and travelers could sell whatever they wanted to at the Market… no restrictions, and no interference.
+Think about it, for the first time, locals and travelers could sell whatever they wanted at the Market… no restrictions and no interference.

 From Market to Fair

 At first, the Freimarkt in Bremen was primarily a regular Markt (or Market Place) with merchants selling wares that people would need.
-Cloth, Salt, Spices, Food, Tools… Blacksmiths showed off their work, so did Glass Blowers and Leather Workers.
-Time passed and traveling performers began showing up.
-Jugglers, Fortune Tellers and Minstrels earned a little money with their song and dance routines.
-As the Freimarkt grew (and the world shrunk because of exploration) “exotic” beasts were put on display… Lions and Camels… a dancing Bear and Monkeys.
-People came from all around the region to take part in the Market and its amusements.
+Cloth, Salt, Spices, Food, Tools.
+Blacksmiths showed off their work, as did Glass Blowers and Leather Workers.
+Time passed, and traveling performers began showing up.
+Jugglers, Fortune Tellers, and Minstrels earned a little money with their song and dance routines.
+As the Freimarkt grew (and the world shrunk because of exploration), traveling performers put “exotic” beasts” on display… Lions and Camels, a dancing Bear, and Monkeys.
+People came from around the region to take participate in the Market and its amusements.

-Still, until the 1800s, it was mainly a consumer Market Place.
-Then in 1809, the first Carousel appeared in Bremen (“Human Powered), and took the Freimarkt into a new direction.
-NOW it was more about amusements than buying goods.
+Still, until the 1800s, it was mainly a consumer marketplace.
+Then, in 1809, the first carousel appeared in Bremen (“Human Powered), and the Freimarkt went in a new direction.
+NOW, it was more about the amusements than buying and selling goods.
 Before too long, there was a Schiff Schaukel (Ship Swing), and then Organ Grinders showed up to entertain the crowds.
-Today the Freimarkt is BOOMING.
-Over 350 Carnival Workers show up with more than 50 rides including a 150 Foot tall Ferris Wheel! booths and stands with games and other amusements.
+Today, Freimarkt is BOOMING.
+Over 350 Carnival Workers show up with more than 50 rides, including a 150-foot tall Ferris Wheel, and you’ll find booths and stands with games and other amusements.

 Allie_Caulfield, CC BY 2.0, via Wikimedia Commons